 The BCSC’s message is prompted by findings from research it commissioned showing that while most British Columbians agree they have responsibilities when it comes to investing, many neglect those responsibilities.
 According to the study, 43 per cent of British Columbians 35 years and older have investments, and 27 per cent of them invest through an advisor.

-The National Smarter Investor Survey, released by the BCSC late last year, paints a contradictory picture of investor attitudes and behaviours in the province.
+The National Smarter Investor Survey, released by the BCSC in November 2015, paints a contradictory picture of investor attitudes and behaviours in the province.
 While 49 per cent of respondents felt researching investments recommended by their advisor was their responsibility, only 22 per cent said they actually did their research.
 And while 74 per cent believed they were responsible for reading their statements, only 62 per cent always read them.

 “We’re encouraged to see how many investors acknowledge their responsibilities, but we need to bridge the gap between what people know they should do and what they actually do,” said Pamela McDonald, Director, Communications and Education, BCSC.
 “RRSP season is the perfect time of year to remind investors of their responsibilities, because investing is top of mind.”

 The Smarter Investor Survey BC Report released today shows that behaviours also vary regionally throughout the province.
 Respondents from Vancouver, Richmond, the North Shore, and Lower Mainland suburbs were the least likely to consistently do the right things when considering an investment, such as referring to a financial plan or waiting a day before investing their money.
 Residents from Vancouver Island were the most likely to exercise proper investment behaviour.